 With a customer-focused approach, you can turn a tough collections interaction into a positive customer experience.

 Start with empathy

-Yes, credit collection will always be a difficult conversation.
+Yes, debt recovery will always be a difficult conversation.
 But what I’m seeing as the key differentiator in successful firms is their ability to create authentic interactions with not only their customers, but also their associates.

 Unfortunately, many associates in the collection industry approach customers with threats or with little-to-no tact when discussing debt and payments owed.
 It can be a cold exchange, but it shouldn’t be.